snu-sf/CompCertM/README.md

 We first describe a step-by-step process of software verification using CompCert, and then describe such instructions for CompCertM.

 (Running)
-Write a C program, compile it to binary using CompCert executable (i.e. `compcomp`), and run it.
+Write a C program, compile it to binary using CompCert executable (i.e. `ccomp`), and run it.

 (Verifying)
 - Translate each C module into Coq using `clightgen`.